 2.5 Operations (D01, D02, D03)

 D01, D02 and D03 are the operations.
-An operation is a command containing coordinate data followed by a single operation code: each operation code is associated with a single coordinate pair and vice versa.
-Operations create the graphics objects and/or change the current point by operating on the coordinate data.
+An operation is a command consisting of coordinate data followed by an operation code.
+Operations create the graphical objects and/or change the current point by operating on the coordinate data.